Roman Katsman: Alternative history (synopsis of the book)

+Russian-Language Israeli literature and Russian-Jewish Literature (synopsis of the books)

-The book Nostalgia for a Foreign Land (2016) focuses on the last two and half decades of the history of Russian literature in Israel, and particularly on several novelists among many who immigrated to Israel with the "big wave" of repatriation in 1990s, and whose largest part of the works was written in Israel: Dina Rubina, Nekoda Singer, Elizaveta Mikhailichenko and Yuri Nesis, and Mikhail Yudson.
+The book Nostalgia for a Foreign Land (2016) focuses on the last two and half decades of the history of Russian-language Israeli literature, and particularly on several novelists among many who immigrated to Israel with the "big wave" of repatriation in 1990s, and whose largest part of the works was written in Israel: Dina Rubina, Nekoda Singer, Elizaveta Mikhailichenko and Yuri Nesis, and Mikhail Yudson.
 They are popular and active authors on the Israeli scene, in the printed and electronic media.
 Singer and Yudson are also editors of the renowned journals and authors of literary and cultural reviews and essays.
 In spite of the evident differences in their styles, lingual and aesthetic visions, these five writers are united by the same essential feature: free play of the Jewish-Russian mentality, Jewish-Israeli identity, and Russian-Israeli culture.
 They search for the new indigeneity and find it in the metaphysical nomadism, multiplicity, network, or untranslatability.
 They constitute a new generation of Jewish-Russian writers: diasporic Russians and (pseudo-)indigenous Israelis.
+Jointly with scholars Klavdia Smola and Maxim D. Shrayer, Katsman edited the anniversary volume of essays The Parallel Universes of David Shrayer-Petrov.
+A Collection Published on the Occasion of the Writer's 85th Birthday (2021), which appeared in both English and Russian.
+Since then, Katsman has published several additional books about Russian-language Israeli literature (see the list of publications).